Formal Security Analysis on dBFT Protocol of NEO: Introduction

-Consensus protocol allows distributed participants to collectively reach an agreement, in a way that all honest participants agree on the same decision.
-This enables the immutability of blockchains and prevents double-spending attacks.
-Traditional consensus mechanisms, \textit{a.k.a.,} Byzantine fault tolerance (BFT) systems, can tolerate a number of Byzantine participants who perform arbitrary actions.
-BFT systems are permissioned -- the consensus group, consisting of a small fixed number of nodes that run consensus, is predefined.
+Consensus protocols allow distributed participants to collectively reach an agreement, in a way that all honest participants agree on the same decision.
+This enables the immutability of blockchains and prevents double-spending attacks \cite{nakamoto2008bitcoin}.
+Traditional consensus mechanisms, such as Byzantine fault tolerance (BFT), can tolerate a number of Byzantine nodes who perform arbitrary actions.
+BFT systems are permissioned in which the consensus committee consists of a small fixed number of nodes.
 The participated nodes provide a deterministic consensus guarantee \cite{vukolic2015quest} \cite{vukolic2017rethinking} for the agreement.
-BFT protocols have been adopted as the foundations of many variants and applied to various projects \cite{wang2020sok} for some special needs.
+BFT protocols have been adopted as the foundations of many variants and applied to various projects for special needs.
 For instance, a variant of Practical Byzantine Fault Tolerance (PBFT) \cite{CastroL99} has been implemented for Hyperledger Fabric v0.5/v0.6 \cite{hyperledgerfabric} and Hyperledger Sawtooth v1.0 \cite{hyperledgersawthooth}\cite{androulaki2018hyperledger}.
-The protocol enables the system to runs efficiently (with polynomial complexity) and safely (tolerate participants with arbitrary faults).
+The protocol enables systems to run efficiently (with polynomial complexity) and safely (tolerate participants with arbitrary faults).

 Similarly, dBFT is also a variant of PBFT.
-Three types of modifications are identified, including architect model (from Client/Server to P2P), permission rules (from fixed to dynamic), and consensus procedure (from three-phase to two-phase).
-Based on its design, dBFT provides a good balance between performance and scalability.
+Three types of modifications in dBFT are identified compared to PBFT, including the architect model (from Client/Server to P2P), permission rules (from fixed to dynamic), and consensus procedures (from three-phase to two-phase).
+Based on such a design, dBFT provides a balance between performance and scalability.
 However, security has not been seriously evaluated.
-Performing a comprehensive analysis on its security is absent from official documents like the whitepaper \cite{NeoWP}, website \cite{Neo18}, and GitHub \cite{NeoGit}.
-In fact, after digging into its source code, we observed that the implemented dBFT is different from the descriptions presented in its whitepaper.
-For instance, all messages are all signed in the actual implementation, whereas not all the messages transferred are signed in the documents.
-For deep and thoughtful analyses with respect to the security of dBFT in NEO, in this paper, we provide the following \textit{contributions}.
+Performing a comprehensive analysis on its security is absent from official documents such as the whitepaper \cite{NeoWP}, website \cite{Neo18}, and GitHub \cite{NeoGit}.
+In fact, after digging into the source code, we observed that the implemented dBFT is different from the descriptions presented in its whitepaper.
+For instance, only a part of messages should be signed in the document \cite{NeoWP}, however, all transferred messages are signed in the actual implementation.
+For deep and thoughtful analyses concerning its security, in this paper, we provide the following \textit{contributions}.